 Before we move on to the tech stuff, it’s important to answer another question.
 No, first and second-price auctions aren’t the same as waterfalling, nor are they the same as header bidding.

 The first price auctions are the auction mechanisms that determine the winning bid and payment amount in programmatic advertising.
 All bids are taken simultaneously.
-First/second price auctions can be easily implemented into the header bidding process.
+First/second price auctions can be easily implemented with the header bidding solutions.
 Speaking of which…

 How to Set Up Header Bidding?